Make Threats To Kill: Case Study

 Our client instructed our office to enter a plea of guilty to a single offence of Make threat to kill, and submissions in mitigation were made before the presiding Magistrate.

-After hearing a plea in mitigation the Magistrate was persuaded to not to record a conviction and placed our client on an Adjourned Undertaking with conditions including to be of good behavior, comply with current Intervention Orders, complete a Mens' Behavior Change Program and to contribute $750 to the Court Fund.
+After hearing a plea in mitigation the Magistrate was persuaded to not to record a conviction and placed our client on an Adjourned Undertaking with conditions including to be of good behaviour, comply with current Intervention Orders, complete a Men's Behaviour Change Program and to contribute $750 to the Court Fund.

 Call our office if you have to attend Court

 If you are charged with Make threat to kill or any criminal offence, early preparation is often key to a successful outcome.
-Make an appointment on 03 9668 7600 or email us to get expert legal advice from Shaun Pascoe, an accredited criminal law specialist.
+Contact us to get expert legal advice from Shaun Pascoe, an accredited Melbourne criminal lawyer.